pajlada/aur-sync-action/README.md

 **Required** Your private key with access to AUR package.

 ### `extra_dependencies`
-**Required** A string contains extra dependencies when building AUR package, separated by space.
+A string that contains extra dependencies when building the AUR package, separated by space.

 ## Example usage
 ```